-- a.
+a.
 Use of Restraints.
 (Select one): (For waiver actions submitted before March 2014, responses in Appendix G-2-a will display information for both restraints and seclusion.
-For most waiver actions submitted after March 2014, responses regarding seclusion appear in Appendix G-2-c.) - The State does not permit or prohibits the use of restraints i.
-Safeguards Concerning the Use of Restraints.
-Specify the safeguards that the State has established concerning the use of each type of restraint (i.e., personal restraints, drugs used as restraints, mechanical restraints).
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+For most waiver actions submitted after March 2014, responses regarding seclusion appear in Appendix G-2-c.)

+The state does not permit or prohibits the use of restraints

-Specify the State agency (or agencies) responsible for detecting the unauthorized use of restraints and how this oversight is conducted and its frequency:
+Specify the state agency (or agencies) responsible for detecting the unauthorized use of restraints and how this oversight is conducted and its frequency: